enjine-com/mcos/README.md

 Before using the MCOS library, it is assumed that you have calculated both the covariance and the expected return vectors of your portfolio for all of the optimizers that you wish to compare.

 The main entry point for the library is the mcos.py file.
-The entry point is mcos.simulate_observations().
-This function completes the MCOS procedure for all of the specified optimizers, and returns to you a DataFrame with the results.
+The entry points are mcos.simulate_observations() and mcos.simulate_optimization_from_price_history(). mcos.simulate_observations requires that you have already calculated both expected returns and covariance, whereas mcos.simulate_optimization_from_price_history() allows you to pass a price history DataFrame that the system will calculate expected returns and covariance from.
+These functions complete the MCOS procedure for all of the specified optimizers, and returns to you a DataFrame with the results.
 It takes an observation simulator, the number of simulations you'd like to run, a list of all the optimizers you would like to compare, the type of metric you'd like to test, and an optional covariance transformer.
 All of these are described below.

 ## SAMPLE SIMULATION

+> #simulate_optimizations
 > obs_sim = MuCovObservationSimulator(expected_returns, covariance, num_sims)
 > optimizers = [HRPOptimizer(), MarkowitzOptimizer(),NCOOptimizer(max_num_clusters, num_clustering_trials)]
 > error_estimator = VarianceErrorEstimator()